-Raqqa: Secret video shows ISIS losing chokehold
+Secret video shows ISIS losing hold of Raqqa

 One activist, who was afraid for his safety and spoke anonymously, said ISIS opponents allied to his organization Ahrar al-Furat were now daring to threaten some of the most feared men in Raqqa.

 "The only way we can get to these guys (ISIS informants) is by sending threats to them on their door for example.
 We would write a threatening message that would say something like "we know who you are.
-The hour of judgment is near," he said from Istanbul, Turkey,
+The hour of judgment is near," he said from Istanbul.

 Raqqa's ISIS leadership has fled, according to activists, leaving behind a low-level command structure.
 These armed militiamen can be seen everywhere in the video, wandering the streets, chatting on street corners -- never far from the civilian population.